 If your credit history is limited or nonexistent, then don’t worry—you can still get a credit card.
 While you may find it difficult to find a standard unsecured credit card that you qualify for, these are some good alternatives:

 - Secured credit cards: Secured credit cards are designed for people who want to build or repair their credit.
-They require a security deposit (which also serves as your credit limit), meaning that they’re lower risk for card issuers.
+A secured card is a type of credit card that requires a security deposit (which also serves as your credit limit).
+This makes these cards lower risk for card issuers.

 - Student credit cards: As the name implies, student credit cards are specially made for students, who often haven’t had the chance yet to establish a good credit history.
 However, you may need to meet certain income requirements to qualify.